NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 --last_step <string (default: "mesh_gen")>
     The last step run by this tool.
 See ``--first_step`` for allowed values.

+--first-image-index <integer (default: None)>
+    The index of the first image to use for stereo, in the list of images.
+Indices start from 1.
+By default, use all the images.

+--last-image-index <integer (default: None)>
+    The index of the last image to use for stereo, in the list of images.
+Indices start from 1.
+By default, use all the images.

 -h, --help
   Show this help message and exit.